PapenfussLab/Genomics_nextflow_pipeline/README.md

 * Test SSH connection: `ssh -T git@github.com`.
 If successful, you will see a message: `Hi PapenfussLab/Genomics_nextflow_pipeline!
 You've successfully authenticated, but GitHub does not provide shell access.`
 * Clone the repo `git clone git@github.com:PapenfussLab/Genomics_nextflow_pipeline`

-# 2. Pull facet-suite singularity image
-`singularity pull --name facets-suite-dev.img docker://philipjonsson/facets-suite:dev`

-# 3. Download reference data
+# 2. Download reference data
 The ref data file is in GP_transfer.

 `cp /stornext/General/scratch/GP_Transfer/zhao.p/refdata.tar.gz .; tar -xvzf refdata.tar.gz`

 Need to find a way for long-term storage and easy access, e.g. AWS bucket.

-# 4. Prepare metadata
+# 3. Prepare metadata
 A metadata must be a **tsv** file with headings as below:

 | patient | sample | condition | seq | kit | r1 | r2 |